tlswg/draft-ietf-tls-tls13-vectors/draft-thomson-tls-tls13-vectors.md

 authenticated, but the client remains anonymous.
 After connecting, a few application data octets are exchanged.
 The server sends a session ticket that permits the use of 0-RTT in any resumed session.

+Note:
+: This example doesn't include the calculation of the exporter secret.
+Support for that will be added to NSS soon.

 >>> Version13Only/TlsConnectTls13.ZeroRtt/0 initial resumed
 <<< Version13Only/TlsConnectTls13.ZeroRtt/0 initial